CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [How can I check if an object is an array?]: https://stackoverflow.com/a/4775737/9935654
 [How to use endsWith with multiple values?]: https://stackoverflow.com/a/63881247/9935654
 [Display JSON data on a page as a expandable/collapsible list]: https://stackoverflow.com/a/61554263/9935654
+[Can I use ES6's arrow function syntax with generators? (arrow notation)]: https://stackoverflow.com/q/27661306/9935654
+[How to create an array containing 1...N]: https://stackoverflow.com/a/64565184/9935654
+[How do I make JavaScript Object using a variable String to define the class name?]: https://stackoverflow.com/q/1366127/9935654
+[Check if variable holds File or Blob]: https://stackoverflow.com/a/47542679/9935654
+[Where can I find a pre-populated json file for testing?]: http://mysafeinfo.com/api/data?list=englishmonarchs&format=json

 {{< /table/bootstrap-table >}}